-Inventory turnover ratio, a measure of financial ratio analysis helps to understand how effectively inventory management is carried out by the company.
+Inventory turnover ratio, a measure of financial ratio analysis, helps to understand how the company carries out effective inventory management.
 Generally, companies prefer a higher inventory turnover ratio as compared to industry standards.
-The article highlights interpretation of the ratio apart from discussing the need and ways to improve this ratio.
+The article highlights the interpretation of the ratio apart from discussing the need and ways to improve this ratio.

 Definition of Inventory Turnover Ratio

-There are two variations to the formula to calculate inventory turnover ratio.
+There are two variations to the formula to calculate the inventory turnover ratio.
 The most commonly used formula is dividing the sales by inventory.
 The other formula divides the Cost of Goods Sold (COGS) by average inventory.
-The latter takes into the account the fluctuations in inventory levels throughout the year.
-The second variation is better as both COGS and inventory are recorded at cost whereas sale in the first formula is recorded at market value.
+The latter takes into account the fluctuations in inventory levels throughout the year.
+The second variation is better as both COGS and inventory are recorded at a cost, whereas sale in the first formula is recorded at market value.

 Why Is It Necessary to Improve Inventory Turnover Ratio?

 Generally, companies prefer higher inventory turnover ratios.
 The need for improving the ratio arises when a stock turnover ratio is lower than industry standards.
 A lower ratio indicates that the company does more stocking than is required.
-Generally, if the product sale is faster, inventory operation is more efficient.
-This is because the inventory churning would be faster and thereby inventory turnover ratio would be better.
-This means the business needs less blockage of funds/investment in inventory for on-going operations of business.
-So, it is best to have a proper plan for improving inventory turnover ratio either by concentrating on better sales or by lowering the blockage of funds on a stock.
+Generally, inventory operation is more efficient if the product sale is faster.
+This is because the inventory churning would be faster, and thereby the inventory turnover ratio would be better.
+This means the business needs less blockage of funds/investment in inventory for ongoing business operations.
+So, it is best to have a proper plan for improving the inventory turnover ratio by concentrating on better sales or lowering the blockage of funds on a stock.

 How to Interpret Inventory Turnover Ratio?

-The inventory turnover ratio is very easy to calculate but little tricky to interpret.
-Firstly, the ratio for any company should be analyzed by keeping the industry standards in mind.
+The inventory turnover ratio is very easy to calculate but tricky to interpret.
+Firstly, we should analyze the ratio for any company by keeping the industry standards in mind.
 Secondly, different cost flow assumptions like FIFO and LIFO result in different inventory turnover ratios in varying scenarios.
 Even inventory methods like just-in-time influence the ratio in different ways.
-Generally, a low inventory turnover ratio will signal bad sales or surplus inventory, which can be interpreted as poor liquidity, overstocking and even, obsolescence.
-A high inventory turnover ratio, on the other hand, will indicate good sales or buy in small amounts.
-It also implies better liquidity, but can also signal inadequate inventory at times.
+Generally, a low inventory turnover ratio will signal bad sales or surplus inventory, which can be interpreted as poor liquidity, overstocking, and even obsolescence.
+A high inventory turnover ratio, on the other hand, will indicate good sales or buying in small amounts.
+It also implies better liquidity but can also signal inadequate inventory at times.

 How to Improve Inventory Turnover Ratio?

-There are several ways in which the inventory turnover ratio can be improved:
+There are several ways in which we can improve the inventory turnover ratio :

-The company needs to pay more attention to the forecasting techniques.
-If you can forecast the demands of the customer correctly, you need to stock only those items.
+The company needs to pay more attention to forecasting techniques.
+If you can forecast the customer’s demands correctly, you need to stock only those items.
 This will reduce your inventory levels, which in turn will increase the inventory turnover ratio.

 Another way to improve your inventory turnover ratio is to increase sales.
-The company needs to formulate better marketing strategies to create more demand in the industry and thus, give a push to its sales.
+The company needs to formulate better marketing strategies to create more demand in the industry and thus push its sales.
 These could focus on advertisements or have promotional events and offers.

 Reduce the Price

 If you cannot increase the demand/sales by marketing, apply the discount strategy or reduce the price to an attractive level so as to increase the sales.
-For items having the lower sale, you can cut short on margin with a permanent low price to clear the inventory faster.
+You can cut short on margin with a permanently low price for items having a lower sale to clear the inventory faster.

 Better Inventory Price